AmedBrook/Pulp_MILP-Hybrid-Energy-Optimization/mkdocs/docs/chng_log.md

    * Forcing logical constraints for the 'Y' LpVariable.
    * Adapting suitable width for the bargraphs.
    * Setting up environment variables for Gurobi licence secret keys.
+   * Using Plotly bargraphs instead of Matplotlib.
+   * Using `10 steps` load window as a proof of concept.

 #### Version 0.2.0.
 [Pre-release]